Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Introduction

 Our main results are the definition of a combinatorial object called the {\em homogeneous spherical datum} of $\kmG/\kmH$ (see Definition~\ref{def:hsd}), generalizing the one given in \cite{Lu01} in the finite-dimensional setting, and the proof that this datum satisfies the same combinatorial properties as in the finite-dimensional case (see Theorem~\ref{thm:consistent}).
-We recall that the classification of finite-dimensional spherical homogeneous spaces, according to the {\em Luna conjecture}, is established in terms of such objects, and that a proof of this conjecture has been proposed as the culmination of the work of several authors (see \cite{Lu01,Lo09,Bra09,BP11a,BP11b}, see also \cite{Cu09} for a different approach).
+We recall that these objects classify finite-dimensional spherical homogeneous spaces (see the papers \cite{Lu01,Lo09,Bra09,BP14,BP16}, and also \cite{Cu09} for a different approach).

 We also show that the homogeneous spherical datum is independent of the choice of $\kmP$, and invariant under conjugation of $\kmH$ in $\kmG$ (see Theorems~\ref{thm:indep} and \ref{thm:conjugation}).
-These crucial properties are not as obvious as in the classical theory.
+These properties are not as obvious as in the classical theory.

 We point out that a more encompassing study of the ``big'' homogeneous space $\kmG/\kmH$ is possible, but goes beyond the scope of the present work.
-For example, using the ind-variety structure of $\kmG/\kmP$ it is possible to give a natural structure of ind-variety to $\kmG/\kmH$.
-Here we do not pursue this line, nor the relationship between our definition of spherical subgroups of finite type and other possible generalizations.
-This will be the subject of a forthcoming paper.
+For example using the ind-variety structure of $\kmG/\kmP$ it is possible to give a natural structure of ind-variety to $\kmG/\kmH$.
+In addition, such subgroups $\kmH$ arise as stabilizers of lines in the restricted duals of integrable $\kmG$-modules in category $\mathcal O$, a feature that is not expected to hold for other generalizations of spherical subgroups (in particular it does not hold in general for symmetric subgroups).

+This contributes to the relevance of spherical subgroups of finite type and opens the way to a conjectural close relationship between the geometry of $\kmG/\kmH$ and the representations of $\kmG$, generalizing many aspects of the finite-dimensional theory.
+Here we do not pursue these lines, nor the relationship with other possible generalizations of the notion of spherical subgroups.
+They will be the subject of a forthcoming paper.

+This research project is motivated by various recent developments in the literature on infinite-dimensional groups, in particular on topics that, in the classical case, are closely related to spherical varieties.